Understanding and Responding to Retail Risk Using the Hot Concept

-We are all increasingly aware that certain places may be more risky than others, such as certain parts of urban spaces.
+We are all increasingly aware that certain places may be riskier than others, such as certain parts of urban spaces.
 Within retailing, many companies now have some form of risk register for their physical stores, ranking them on a number of different factors such as retail loss history, levels of recorded crime in the surrounding area, number of incidents of violence, and so on.
-This is then used to prioritise security spend, bring store management attention to their relative position in the ranking and direct the activities of the loss prevention team.
+This is then used to prioritize security spend, bring store management attention to their relative position in the ranking and direct the activities of the loss prevention team.

-Of course, hot places can also exist within particular locations – certain parts of retail stores can be more vulnerable to loss than others, such as hard to observe areas where shop thieves find it easier to secrete stolen items, or back room areas where products are more likely to be stolen or damaged, such as the unloading bay.
+Of course, hot places can also exist within particular locations – certain parts of retail stores can be more vulnerable to lose than others, such as hard to observe areas where shop thieves find it easier to secrete stolen items, or backroom areas where products are more likely to be stolen or damaged, such as the unloading bay.
 Overall, it seems that many in the retail loss prevention community are now becoming relatively well attuned to understanding how risk can vary by place and to use this information to inform their activities.

 Equally, considerable research has been undertaken on trying to understand which retail products are more likely to be ‘hot’ in terms of their likelihood to be stolen.
 Academic studies on stolen goods have identified the key aspects that make some items more susceptible to theft than others.
 The acronym CRAVED has been used to describe the key attributes: Concealable (easy to hide when being stolen); Removable (easy to remove); Available (easily accessible); Valuable (either personally to the thief or to others who may wish to purchase it); Enjoyable (generally the product is enjoyable to own or consume); and Disposable (a ready market for the stolen item exists).
-While this model has remained relevant, new developments in retailing, such as self-scan checkouts have made it more complicated to identify which products are likely to be ‘hot’, especially when the cause of the loss may be due to customer error rather than malicious intent.
+While this model has remained relevant, new developments in retailing, such as self-scan checkouts have made it more complicated to identify which products are likely to be ‘hot, especially when the cause of the loss may be due to customer error rather than malicious intent.